Functional Invariants to Watermark Large Transformers: Watermarking through Invariance

 \paragraph*{Combining invariants.} All previous parameter transformations may be seen as invertible right or left matrix multiplications applied to the model parameters.
-For instance, $\pi$ is associated to a permutation matrix $P$ such that $P_{i, \pi(i)} = 1$ and $P_{i, j} = 0$ otherwise, scalings are diagonal matrix, etc. They do not interfere and may be combined in a sequence of arbitrary order, yielding $\theta \rightarrow \theta' \rightarrow \theta'' \rightarrow \cdots$.
+They do not interfere and may be combined in a sequence of arbitrary order, yielding $\theta \rightarrow \theta' \rightarrow \theta'' \rightarrow \cdots$.

 Combining transformations at all levels improves robustness to intentional removal attacks and to collusion (\ie when several Bobs share their weights to evade detection).
 Indeed, if Bob tries to remove the watermark by re-applying one invariant, it will still be present in the other invariants.
 In the same way, if several Bobs compare their models, it will be hard for them to identify which operations were applied to their models, since the order in which they were applied is unknown, and since the weights will differ a lot between them.